Large study finds COVID-19 is linked to a substantial drop in intelligence

 Scientist Kaveh Madani, Iran’s former deputy environment minister, told The Times newspaper that all sources of water are running dry, including rivers, reservoirs and groundwater.

 The collapse of these essential systems even prompted Supreme Leader Ali Khamenei to admit that the protesters might have a point.
 “We cannot really blame the people,” he said of the thousands of Iranians who have taken to the streets in Khuzestan Province in recent days to protest against the shortage of clean drinking water.
 At least eight protesters have been killed in the regime’s crackdown on the demonstrations.
-It has been […]
+It has been reported […]

 Read the Full Article